Hall of Fame

 We thank Shirley for her efforts in the Midland District for all of these years!
 We love to see her out helping!

-2020 MIDLAND HALL OF FAME INDUCTIONS
+MIDLAND HALL OF FAME 2020

-Jerry Carstens was a long time physical education teacher and coach.
+Jerry was a long time physical education teacher and coach.
 He coached girls basketball and is currently the 9th most winning coach in Iowa High School Girls Basketball history at 685 wins against 246 losses.
 He took teams to the state tournament in 1969, 1970, 1981, 1989, 1992 and 1994.
 Jerry was inducted into the Iowa Girls Basketball Coaches Hall of Fame in 2002.
 He coached here through the 2004 year.
 Unfortunately Jerry passed away in October, so to accept the award were his wife Kathy and family members Scott, Barb and Jenna Harms, Brenda Leonard and her daughter Allison.
 Coach C touched a lot of lives during his time at Midland.

 Kathy Carstens and family accept 2020 Hall of Fame award for Jerry Carstens.